 "Everybody at that stage tends to do that," Ceccherini said of his years in the restaurant business.
 "You want to open your own place and do well.
 People visiting Jae's always asked for recommendations for Italian food, so we felt North County needed an Italian restaurant."

 And so the Ceccherinis moved from just outside of Boston to the Berkshires.
 "It wasn't quite culture shock," said Ceccherini.
 "But it is very different here.
 When the lights go out, everyone goes home."

 Everyone except Ceccherini, of course, who is at the restaurant from 11 in the morning to late at night.
-His wife Valerie handles the front of the house, and his son Jesse (a student at MCLA) serves as a waiter.
-And Ceccherini himself works in the kitchen all day.

 "Being a businessman, you don't cook what you like, you cook what'll sell," he explained.
 Last season he made one of his favorite pastas, with tomatoes, olive oil and fresh basil.
 People didn't seem to want it.